Updated March 2021

 8. No Contact Details in Profile About Section

-Depending on your role, it is unlikely that you need to include your email address in the About section (previously referred to as the ‘Summary’) of your LinkedIn profile, as you can add this in your contact information for connections to view.
-I personally do not let any connections view my email or mobile via my profile, and do not include my email address in the About or experience sections.
-This is a personal preference.
+Depending on your role, it is unlikely that you need to include your email address in the About section of your LinkedIn profile, as you can add this in your contact information for connections to view.
+In your privacy settings you can restrict access to your connections viewing your email, which stops new connections from exporting your email and adding you to an email list without your permission (it happens!).

 Err on the side of caution here and make these changes in the Privacy section of your profile (pictured above) and accessible here when logged in to your LinkedIn Profile.